 The site operator is present on site and assists in loading, discharging operations and in the cargo management during the project.

-Besides being in charge of the transport engineering, they will also take on a roll in the coordination of the transports as well as storage and offloading according to the customer's project schedule.
+Besides being in charge of the transport engineering, they will also take on a role in transport coordination as well as storage and offloading according to the customer’s project schedule.

 The trailer operator drives or operates self-propelled trailers or steers the axle-lines and hydraulics on multi-axle trailers.
-They are present during complicated transports or special jobsite requirements and is in charge of loading/off-loading the trailers with hydraulics.
+They are present during complicated transports or special job site requirements and are in charge of loading / offloading the trailers with hydraulics.

 The route survey aims to find or develop a route for a concept transportation or prior execution of the actual transportation, taking bridges, overhead wires and other obstacles into consideration.
-It also includes turning radii on route and afterwards following the transport along the way to supervise and document the transport.
+It also includes turning radii en route and afterwards, following the transport along the way to supervise and document the transport.

-This means attending vessels or jobsites to verify the operation is performed in the best possible manner.
-Our experts will not only document the operation but also involve themselves so we can create a smooth and quick operation with the risk reduced to the minimum.
+These involve attending vessels or job sites to verify the operation is performed in the best possible manner.
+Our experts not only document the operation but also get involved so that we can provide for a smooth and quick operation with the risks reduced to a minimum.

-This survey evaluates the condition or packaging of a cargo prior to loading e.g. to gain information on stackability / broken stowage before loading or to prepare a condition report if required by any party involved.
+This survey evaluates the condition or packaging of the cargo prior to loading, e.g. to gain information on stackability / broken stowage before loading or to prepare a condition report if required by any party involved.

 The damage survey analyses the full range of project cargo damaged after an incident has occurred.